locka99/cpp-to-rust-book/why_rust/index.md

 ## Is Rust for everybody?

 No of course not.
-Rust is not a magic wand and rewriting any code requires effort and adds risk.
-Besides that performance and safety are only two things to consider when writing software.
+Performance and safety are only two things to consider when writing software.

 * Sometimes it's okay for a program to crash every so often
 * If you have code that's written and works then why throw that away?
+* Writing new code will always take effort and will still cause application level bugs of one sort or another.
-* Performance may not be a big deal especially for network bound code
+* Performance may not be a big deal especially for network bound code and a higher level language like Java, C#, Go may suit better.

 But you may still find there is benefit to moving some of your code to Rust.
 For example, your C++ software might work great but it has to deal with a lot of user-generated data so perhaps you want to reimplement that code path in Rust for extra safety.